followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxContextMenu/1 Configuration/showEvent/name.md

 <!--/shortDescription-->

 <!--fullDescription-->
-The option takes a string value representing a [DOM event](https://en.wikipedia.org/wiki/DOM_events#HTML_events) or a DevExtreme [UI Event](/Documentation/ApiReference/UI_Widgets/UI_Events/) name.
+The option takes a string value representing a <a href="https://en.wikipedia.org/wiki/DOM_events#HTML_events" target="_blank">DOM event</a> or a DevExtreme [UI Event](/Documentation/ApiReference/UI_Widgets/UI_Events/) name.
 You can also pass several event names separated by a space.
 The DevExtreme and DOM events may be combined.

     <!--JavaScript-->
     showEvent: {